 Let’s remind ourselves of a hard truth.
 Your buyer has all of the control, not you.
 It’s a hard truth to swallow, no matter what team you work in, but, once salespeople realise this, it makes all of the difference.

 Sales, not just marketing, need to figure out who the buyer is, what they are searching for and how they can add value to their buyer’s journey.
 This is the foundation of the inbound sales methodology.
 It’s all about using data and insight to add value to the prospect’s buyer’s journey.
 But, perhaps that sounds like a lot of work.
 Surely sales need to focus on hitting those big targets you set them?

 Industry trends and analysis tell us that change is necessary.
 Forbes Insights and Brainshark found that C-Level executives, in particular, know that sales productivity is paramount to enabling a company to grow – 71% rank it as of critical importance.

-Can any sales team afford to not adopt the inbound methodology?
+Can your sales team afford to not adopt the inbound digital sales methodology?

 Think about some of the places the modern buyer goes to conduct product research online.

 The modern buyer can get information about your product, competition, price right from your website.
 They can even purchase from some sites some of the time.
 So, why do we even need salespeople?